7 Tips to Increase Android Penetration Testing Success

 Android-Penetration-Testing

 The Android operating system is one of the most widely used mobile operating systems.
 It’s also a target for hackers and malware developers, who seek to find vulnerabilities in the OS and exploit them for their own gain.
 As such, it’s essential that every business building an Android-based application knows how to protect itself from these attacks.
-This article discusses 7 tips any company can use to increase its success with penetration testing on Android applications.
+This article discusses 7 tips that any company can use to increase its success with penetration testing on Android applications.

 Through Penetration Testing, you can identify vulnerabilities before they are exploited by hackers.
 Every Android application should be tested for security at least once a year to ensure that it is safe from malware and data breaches.